How to Understand Your Shame and Gain Inner Freedom

-During 2021 it will also be available in Russian, S.Korean and probably in several other languages.
+During 2022 and 2023 it will also be available in simplified Chinese, Turkish and Japanese.

 The Danish edition